 Above all, most buyers find it difficult to remain completely objective about the house they really want, and which may have an effect on their judgment.
 For this reason, it is best to obtain an impartial, third-party opinion by a professional in the field of home inspection.

-Since 1976, ASHI has worked to build consumer awareness of home inspection and to enhance the professionalism of its membership.
-The ASHI Standards of Practice and Code of Ethics serves as a performance guideline for home inspectors and is universally recognized and accepted by many professional and governmental bodies.
-The American Society of Home Inspectors (ASHI) publishes a Standards of Practice and Code of Ethics that outlines what you should expect to be covered in your home inspection report.
+The International Association of Certified Home Inspectors-InterNACHI – is the world’s largest and leading trade organization for residential and commercial property inspectors.
+The NACHI Standards of Practice and Code of Ethics serves as a performance guideline for home inspectors and is universally recognized and accepted by many professional and governmental bodies.
+The International Association of Certified Home Inspectors (NACHI) publishes a Standards of Practice and Code of Ethics that outlines what you should expect to be covered in your home inspection report.

-ASHI is an organization of independent, professional home inspectors who are required to make a commitment, from the day they join as ASHI Associates, to conduct inspections in accordance with the ASHI Standards of Practice and Code of Ethics, which prohibits engaging in conflict-of-interest activities that might compromise their objectivity.
+NACHI is an organization of independent, professional home inspectors who are required to make a commitment, from the day they join as NACHI Associates, to conduct inspections in accordance with the NACH Standards of Practice and Code of Ethics, which prohibits engaging in conflict-of interest activities that might compromise their objectivity.

 When do I call a home inspector?